zsteinkamp/photodirs/README.md

 docker compose up
 ```
 The source files are mounted read/write in the frontend and API containers and the services are run in "watch" mode, so any edits you make to the source files are immediately reflected in the UI or API.

+## TODO
+Random dumping ground / rough sort of pending features or ideas.
+Put yours here too!

+* Breadcrumb nav
+* Prettify UI
+* Pre-generator service.
+Start with RAW conversion.
+Then enhance to a fixed set of pre-configured sizes.
+Perhaps look into statistical analysis of sizes in use and pre-generating those with modes in the distribution.